Target (ULAE 147)

 Jasper Johns Seasons is an autobiographical reflection of the Artist’s Life.
 Jasper Johns "assembled artifacts and seasonal symbols to narrate the stages of life and the periods of his career.
 Johns's "self-portrait" shadow, which recurs in all four of the paintings, was inspired by Picasso's painting The Shadow (1953). "

-Jasper Johns’ iconic four image series, The Seasons, is a standout example of the artist’s inspired printmaking, layers upon layers of marks and symbolism are most evident in John's iconic four image series, The Seasons, 1987.
-Based on deeply personal paintings by the same name, this set of etching and aquatints is intermixed with the artist’s personal artifacts and fragmented imagery from earlier works, while depicting the different studios where each painting was created: Stony Point, New York (Spring), St. Martin in the French West Indies (Summer), Houston Street, New York City (Fall), and East 63rd Street, New York City (Winter).
+Jasper Johns’ iconic four image series, The Seasons, is a standout example of the artist’s inspired printmaking, layers upon layers of marks and symbolism are evident in John's iconic four image series, The Seasons, 1987.
+Based on deeply personal paintings by the same name, this set of four etchings and aquatints is intermixed with the Artist’s personal artifacts and fragmented imagery from Johns' earlier works, while also depicting the various studios where each painting was created: Spring, Stony Point, New York, Summer, St. Martin in the French West Indies, Fall, Houston Street, New York City and Winter, East 63rd Street, New York City.

-Jasper Johns Summer, 1985, Museum of Modern Art, NY
+Jasper Johns Summer, 1985, Encaustic on canvas, Collection The Museum of Modern Art, NY

 Curating Jasper Johns & Edvard Munch